bhuvighosh3/Comparitive-Analysis-of-Tree-Based-and-Hill-Climb-Search-Based-CPDs-for-Evidential-Inferencing/README.md

 - **Hill Climb Search-Based Network** outperformed the **Tree-Based Bayesian Network** in accuracy (~99.59% vs. ~61.50%).
 - Significant conditional dependencies were found between variables.
 - Effective variable elimination techniques were applied for inference.
-- The analysis highlights PGMs' potential in healthcare, particularly for predicting mental health conditions.
+- The analysis highlights PGMs potential in healthcare, particularly for predicting mental health conditions.